What You’ll Learn

 At APU, we understand the challenges of earning your degree while juggling work, family, and other commitments.
 Our programs are designed to make attending Azusa Pacific simple, so you can reach your educational goals.

 The dynamic online format of the program offers students the flexibility of taking courses when and where it works best for them.
 Students benefit from courses designed to maximize their interaction with other students and professors, creating a rich learning community.
 For many, the online format is the easiest, most convenient way to balance work, school, and family.

-The Online M.A.Ed. in School Librarianship offers students a sequenced course design that can be completed through five nine-week terms.
+The Online M.A.Ed. in School Librarianship offers students a sequenced course design that can be completed through five eight-week sessions.
 Candidates take courses with the same peers throughout the program.

 While you do not need to be online during a specific timeframe, you should plan to be online 6–10 hours per week per unit to successfully complete assignments and participate in discussions.

 All online degree programs include a two-week online orientation prior to the start of the first class.
 This offers you a chance to become familiar with the online format as you engage with helpful tutorials.

 Graduate online programs follow APU’s Graduate Academic Calendar with most courses offered in eight-week sessions.

 Candidates for the Master of Arts in Education: School Librarianship are multiple-subject and/or single-subject credentialed teachers who, as librarian services specialists, will develop, implement, and evaluate programs and services for school library centers.